seonu14/TheResonant-Kaggle2025/README.md

 - Cross-scenario synthesis (convergence, divergence, propagation)
 - Strategic recommendations for model design, deployment, and governance

-## 🧪 Supporting Files
+## 🧰 Resources

 - `TheResonant_Submission.zip` – Includes the five JSON scenario findings and README.
-- `TheResonant_ReproToolkit_repacked.zip` – Contains reproducible notebooks and tooling package.
+- `TheResonant_ReproToolkit.zip` – Contains reproducible notebooks, the mock runner, and evaluation toolkit.

+Please note:
+`TheResonant_ReproToolkit.zip` reflects the current stabilized structure of the toolkit.
+Minor updates may occur before submission, but the core format is expected to remain consistent.

 ## ✨ Highlighted Insight